ajithvcoder/E2EMLOps/README.md

 show the screenshots on load test

 Now deployments workflow
-on PR generates a model in dev compare and post comment in PR
+show the ecr repo and docker files on PR generates a model in dev compare and post comment in PR

-Now kubernetes deployment - github actions explain secrets setup - github workflow on push to main branch train and push to stage
+Now kubernetes deployment - github actions show the ecr repo and docker all 3 files explain secrets setup - github workflow on push to main branch train and push to stage